pydantic/logfire/docs/index.md

 **Pydantic Logfire** is an observability platform focused on **developer experience**.

 Starting with Python, we're building a platform to let developers understand their software in a radically simpler and more enjoyable way.
+Below you'll find [our founding principles for **Pydantic Logfire**](#why-logfire).

+Alternatively, watch our introduction from Pydantic team member [Marcelo](https://github.com/Kludex) showing you how to get started:

 <!-- Div center -->
 <div style="text-align:center">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/C-aaHfYcCeo?si=Hc9GvsxBSap9ryk8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-## Why use Pydantic Logfire?
+## Why use Pydantic Logfire? {#why-logfire}

+**Pydantic Logfire** is built to be the best observability platform for your Python application — from a ten-line script, to a large production application.

+Here are some pillars we built **Pydantic Logfire** upon to fulfil that promise:

 ### Easy to get started! :rocket: